Faculty Travel FAQs

-Faculty Travel Approval Requests are directly submitted to and reviewed by the assistant dean who must officially approve all faculty university/professional travel.
-Apply for Faculty Travel Approval.
+Faculty Travel Approval Requests are directly submitted to and reviewed by the Office of Academic Affairs, which must officially approve all faculty university/professional travel.

 Q: What kind of travel is covered by the faculty travel fund that PAAC oversees?

-A: This fund is allocated exclusively to travel to professional conferences, performances and exhibitions that are relevant to your scholarship of discovery and teaching.
+A: This fund is allocated exclusively to travel to professional conferences, performances, and exhibitions that are relevant to your teaching and/or research.